ExamDay/Planeswalker/README.md

 counter-productive.
-In order to take advantage of the harmony between CGFs (component goal functions), it is necessary to modulate between them dynamically throughout the optimization procedure, "paying more attention" to one as the other bottoms out, and to prevent any information about this modulation action from reaching the optizer through the optimization variable (the final number that we are trying to minimize).
+In order to take advantage of the harmony between CGFs (component goal functions), it is necessary to modulate between them dynamically throughout the optimization procedure, "paying more attention" to one as the other bottoms out, and to prevent any information about this modulation action from reaching the optimizer through the optimization variable (the final number that we are trying to minimize).
 The best way I've found to accomplish this so far is to calculate a linear combination of all CGFs weighted by the gradient magnitude of each CGF, and then subtracting the effect of this modulation (re-weighting) from the optimization variable at each